-Parameter Description ı

-Obtain DNS server addresses automatically Move the switch to the right to configu DNS server addresses.
-Upon that Secondary DNS fields are not availab the Primary DNS and

-Primary DNS / Secondary DNS Enter addresses of the primary and secretevant fields. condary DNS servers in the
+Parameter Description Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
+Upon that the Primary DNS and Secondary DNS fields are not available for editing.
+Primary DNS / Secondary DNS Enter addresses of the primary and secondary DNS servers in the relevant fields.
 IPsec

-Pre-shared key &